andrewberls/sunglasses/README.md

 # Will I Need Sunglasses?

 There's nothing I hate more than leaving my house without sunglasses on a cloudy day, only to be blinded by the sun's deceitful rays an hour later.
 This app aims to fix that problem once and for all!
-You tell the app where you are, and it will determine once and for all whether or not you'll need sunglasses for the day.
+You tell the app where you are, and it will determine whether or not you'll need sunglasses for the day.

 ## Technical details
 The frontend uses a bit of JavaScript/[jQuery](http://jquery.com/), which submits data to a backend running [Sinatra](http://www.sinatrarb.com/).